I AM YOU

 Dr Nitza Alvarez, a board-certified cardiologist and best-selling author, is sharing stories of women who speak up and become the CEO of their own health.
 For more information, visit NitzaMD.com

-With clarity and compassion, she covers:
+With clarity and urgency, she explains:

 Visit NitzaMD.com